Sachin667/CNN-PROJECT/README.md

 What causes rice leaf smut is a fungus called Entyloma oryzae.
 Fortunately for your garden, if you see its signs, this infection is usually minor.
 It is widespread where rice is grown, but leaf smut doesn’t often cause serious damage.
 However, leaf smut can make your rice vulnerable to other diseases, and ultimately this can cause a yield reduction.
 * **Brown spot**-
 Brown spot has been historically largely ignored as one of the most common and most damaging rice diseases.Its most observable damage is the numerous big spots on the leaves which can kill the whole leaf.
 When infection occurs in the seed, unfilled grains or spotted or discolored seeds are formed.
+* **Bacterial leaf blight**-
+Bacterial blight of rice is one of the deadliest diseases for rice which occur in both tropical and temperate climates where there are irrigated and rainfed lowlands..
+Xanthomonas oryzae pv.
+Oryzae(type of virus) is the causal agent of the bacterial blight of rice.
+The disease occurs in areas with high numbers of weeds and can spread easily from one infected plant to another.
+**CNN MODEL PERFORMANCE**
+re={
+    "score B/A":["Before Aug and Tun","After Aug and Tun"], "loss":[0.0003,0.0001],
+    "validation_accuracy":[81,100],
+    "validation_loss":[0.9,0.4],
+    "Test_accuracy" : [66.6,95]
+    }
+df = pd.DataFrame(re)
+df